daniellcar/daniellcar/README.md

 Hi, my name is Daniel Carvalho.
 I'm from Brazil and I'm software developer, and sometimes, musician 🎵 and soccer player ⚽.

-I'm 22, and I study web and mobile development since 2017.
+I'm 23, and I study web and mobile development since 2017.

 I'm always open to new knowledge.

 <h2>💼 Job</h2>

-I'm currently mid-level back-end developer at [TecnoSpeed](https://tecnospeed.com.br/).
+I'm currently SRE and mid-level back-end developer at [TecnoSpeed](https://tecnospeed.com.br/).

 <h2>🎓 Academic</h2>
 I'm currently graduating at Estacio University as software engineer.